 Students will return to their homes to rest up for very active evening activity – Costa Rican Dance Lessons.
 Participants will learn the famous rhythms of merengue, salsa, and cumbia.
 Homestay members are invited to join the group, which is wonderful as they can make wonderful dance partners!
 Dinner and night at your homestays.

 Day 7 – Local Organic Farm Tour & Traditional Cooking Classes

-Today students will learn experientially a-day-in-the-life of a local farmer or “campesino”.
-It’s important for student to eat a hearty breakfast this morning before meeting up with their group for a local farm tour.
+Today students will learn experientially a day in the life of a local farmer or “campesino”.
+It’s important for students to eat a hearty breakfast this morning before meeting up with their group for a local farm tour.

 Participants will learn how coffee and sugarcane grow and are harvested.
 Discussions will take place on how this farmer is combating pests through organic measures and what it takes to become an organically-certified farm in Costa Rica.
 Students will get their hands dirty by helping the farm in a reforestation project and also help to harvest fruits and vegetables to enjoy for lunch.

 After an enriching morning in the hot sun, the group will have a chance to cool off in the natural pools and waterfalls of a local river.
 A “farm-to-table” lunch will be eaten at the farmer’s home with his family.
 The group will return to their homestays with time for a “siesta” before meeting back up for Traditional Costa Rican Cooking Lessons.

 Students will help cook their dinner by preparing various Costa Rican dishes such as “picadillo de chayote”, fresh “tortillas con queso”, “ensalada rusa”, and of course a dessert or “postre”.
 With bellies full, students will return to their homestays to practice their Spanish-language skills through conversation or playing board games or cards with their homestay family members.
 We encourage students to bring a game to teach to their families. ¡Buenas noches!